michami/MBR/README.md

 There are four primary races of S&S. Each has a magic that's native to that race.
 There are plenty of other races, but these are the 4 represented on the Oracle Die.

 Each race can use weak versions of their racial magic without a background, but a background is required to become better at that magic, or to learn magic from another race.
 For example, a dwarf could light a candle with fire magic, but not cast a fireball.
 Each race would have natural resistance to their natural magic as well.
-For example, a dwarf would get a **+1** to **DEX** when defending against a fireball attack.
+For example, a dwarf would get a **+1** to **DEX** when defending against a fireball attack, and can pickup hot metal without protection.

-Beast-Kin can all change to their one associate animal (a cat girl changes into a cat) but needs a background to change into other animals. (a cat girl that can change into a bear, or fly)

 ### Dwarf

 Elemental magic.
 Durable elemental enhanced weapons.
-All dwarfs can use their magic to mildly boost elements. (make things tougher or resilient to being moved, extract water, make wind blow harder, and make fire hotter)
+Clay golums.
+All dwarfs can use their magic to mildly boost elements.
+For example, they can make things tougher or resilient to being moved, extract water, make wind blow harder, and make fire hotter.

 ### Human

 Electrical magic.
 Electronics.
 Constructs.
 Complex mechanical traps.
-Complex weapons such as firearms, crossbows, etc. All humans can power electrical devices with their magic.
+Complex weapons such as firearms, crossbows, etc. All humans can power electrical devices with their magic, or anything that requires a spark.

 ### Elf

 Nature / spiritual magic.
 Potions.
 Healing magic.
-Clay golems.
+Plant golems.
 Sentient / living weapons.
 All elves can passively listen to plants and animals and have healing magic.

 ### Beast-Kin

 Self transformation / boosting magic.
+Training and communicating with animals.
+All beast-Kin can change to their one associate animal (a cat girl changes into a cat) but needs a background to change into other animals. (a cat girl that can change into a bear, or bird)

-When changing into their animal form, move remaining tokens to better represent the traits of the creature you change into.
-For example, a "**5 1 5 10**" (**HP 6**) bear-kin may change their stats to "**9 8 4 0**" (**HP 10**) when changing into a bear.
-Spent tokens and damage remain after transformation.
-For example, for the above PC, if they spent **3 DEX**, their transformed state would have **1 DEX**, instead of **4**.
+Their animal form will have its own stats at the same level as the human form.
+For example, a **5 1 5 10** (**HP 6**) bear-kin may change their stats to **10 6 5 0** (**HP 11**) when changing into a bear.

-Transformation always* succeeds and takes one full turn.
+Transformation always succeeds and takes one full turn.
+No other action can be made that turn and no **DEX** tokens can be spent to get additional actions.

+Each form has their own instance of damage and tokens.
+They can be played as if two separate entities that take a full turn to swap between.
+If one form drops to **0 HP**, but is still conscious, they can transform into their other form to avoid death.
+Rests affect both forms equally, but healing only heals the current form.

-\* transformation fails if transforming would cause **CON**, **STR**, or **DEX** to drop below **0**. **INT** always drops to **0** in animal form as the animal form has barely human intelligence and is susceptible to mental attacks.
+**INT** typically drops to **0** in animal form as the animal form has barely human intelligence and is susceptible to mental attacks.

-When transforming back into human form, tokens spent in **CON**, **STR**, or **DEX** can be taken from **INT** or **HP** to make the transformation succeed.
-Otherwise a rest will be needed first.

-Other races that can transform, like a half-pixie that changes between human and pixie form, would be played as a beast-kin, but with a recorded **INT** for their transformed state and cannot transform if **INT** would be negative.
+Other races that can transform, like a half-pixie that changes between human and pixie form, would be played like a beast-kin.

 # The Oracle Die